Bachelor of Science in Engineering Physics

 - Science and technical electives: Typically taken during the senior year, students work with their advisor to select these electives.

-According to a 2015 survey from the National Association of College and Employers, bachelor's degree holders in engineering physics had median starting salaries of $60,678.
+According to a 2018 survey from the National Association of Colleges and Employers, engineering physics majors had a median starting salary of $58,557.

 Related Degrees and Programs